nesi/app-manage/Readme.md

 ### Create summary page, write to stdout or file

+This will create a page that lists (and links to) all applications, and writes to stdout (or, if you specify '-o', to a file).

     app-manage -a <path_to_app_repo> create-list --template <path_to_list_template> [-o <path_to_list_page_file>]

 For example, download the [default list template](https://github.com/nesi/app-manage/blob/develop/list_template.md.vm) into